 Along with the headphones, you also get silicone and foam ear tips in multiple sizes, a leather carrying case as well as an airplane adapter.
 These are functional accessories that definitely add a lot of value to the overall package.

 Pro Lightweight and comfortable to wear

 Despite being made out of metal, these in-ears are still fairly lightweight, so wearing them for long periods shouldn't be a problem.
-Included ear tips are also quite soft, providing good cushioning and seal when worn.
+The included ear tips are also quite soft, providing good cushioning and seal.